 4. Claude Monet – Argenteuil Basin with a Single Sailboat

 The famous French impressionist painted this autumn scene in 1874 during his residence at Argenteuil on the banks of the Seine.
 Here, he painted from a boat which he used as a floating studio.

 The painting is worth €10 million.
 Rather shockingly, in 2012, a visitor to the gallery punched the painting in an act of vengeance against the state.
 The incident resulted in an extensive tear but, after eighteen months of restoration, the piece was returned to the National Gallery where it is now displayed behind glass.
 The culprit was jailed for five years.

 In an 18th century mansion on Parnell Square, art lovers will find the Dublin City Gallery The Hugh Lane.
 It is just a short walk from Dublin’s O’Connell Street and is the home of contemporary art in Dublin.

 Admission to the gallery is free and here are just two pieces of famous Irish artwork worth seeing there.

 5. Francis Bacon’s Studio

-Arguably a work of art in its own right, this was the studio at 7 Reece Mews, South Kensington in London, Bacon’s home for the last thirty years of his life.
-In 1998, it was deconstructed and moved piece by piece in a painstaking fashion across the Irish Sea.
-Time stands still inside the climate-controlled room, the colourful chaos still looks fresh – half painted canvases line the floor and walls alongside stiff old brushes and a cracked mirror he used for self-portraits.
-Outside, interviews with Francis Bacon play on large television screens.
-Seven artworks hang in the gallery, including an unfinished self-portrait that was found on his easel when he died.
+Arguably a work of art in its own right, this was the studio at 7 Reece Mews, South Kensington in London, which was Bacon’s home for the last 30 years of his life.
+In 1998, after his death, it was deconstructed and painstakingly moved piece by piece across the Irish Sea to its new home in the Hugh Lane Gallery.

 6. Louis le Brocquy – Child in a Yard